csparks113/Morse-Code-App/docs/refactor-notes.md

 ## Completed (2025-10-12)

+- Added an adaptive `preScheduleLeadMs` path in `defaultOutputsService.flashPulse` so flash commits pre-arm `requestAnimationFrame` up to ~190 ms early based on recent `scheduleSkewMs` samples (new trace field + smoothing guard), aiming to collapse the 80-200 ms flash jitter without reintroducing audio-start headroom.
+- Replay scheduling now prefers `nativeExpectedTimestampMs` when present (`resolvePlaybackRequestedAt`) so Play Pattern flashes queue ahead of the tone and give the adaptive lead real headroom.
+- Guard now enforces a small target margin when applying `audioStartLeadMs`, clamping leads to available headroom so flashes stay a few ms ahead instead of collapsing back to zero headroom.
+- Audio-start guard now requires >=12 ms headroom before staying in audio-start mode, zeroes any compensation, and falls back to the 24 ms timeline offset to stop runaway skew.
+- Extended the same adaptive sampler to apply a capped `audioStartLeadMs` (<=96 ms) when we stick with audio-start scheduling so flashes lead by the measured JS skew while the analyzer keeps `preScheduleLeadMs` + `audioStartLeadMs` aligned.
+- Trimmed timeline fallback offset to 12 ms (with an 8 ms flash lead) so guard fallbacks stay closer to the audio track.
+- Relaxed the audio-start guard to 6 ms headroom (margin 2 ms) so more pulses stay on the native schedule while keeping a small safety buffer.
+- Console Play Pattern sweeps now skip the age/headroom guard, enforce a =24 ms audio-start lead, and pair with a 12 ms tone lead so flashes stay ahead of the audio track.
+- Boosted the adaptive lead baseline (36 ms, ratio 1.0 with 8 ms offset) so short guard successes get an earlier JS pre-arm and stay in audio-start.
+- Parsed the 13:56 (35.9 ms mean audio→flash) and 14:39 (39.6 ms mean) Play Pattern sweeps to quantify the residual flash spikes: 259 commits at 117.7 ms mean / 179 ms p95 with every pulse ≥60 ms, and 467 commits at 123.4 ms mean / 201 ms p95 (p99 421 ms) with 90 ms pulses peaking at 494 ms.
 - Trimmed `OutputsAudio` tone lead to 20 ms with a 12 ms gap cushion so tones no longer start far ahead of their slots at higher WPM.
 - Reworked the flash/haptic dispatcher to remain in audio-start mode with zero headroom and drive pulses via `requestAnimationFrame`, eliminating `audioStartCompensationMs` in the latest sweeps.
 - Taught the analyzer to read UTF-16 logcat captures (`Get-Content -Encoding Unicode`) so reported latencies reflect the on-device behaviour.